PySimpleGUI/PySimpleGUI/readme.md

 * Added finding focus across ALL elements by using the .Widget member variable
 * Fixed sizing Columns!
 NOW they will finally be the size specified
 * Fixed not using the initialdir paramter in PopupGetFile if the no_window option is set

+## 4.3 PySimpleGUI Release 22-Aug-2019

+PEP8 PEP8 PEP8
+Layout controls!
+Can finally center stuff
+Some rather impactful changes this time
+Let's hope it doesn't all blow up in our faces!

+* PEP8 interfaces added for Class methods & functions
+	* Finally a PEP8 compliant interface for PySimpleGUI!!
+	* The "old CamelCase" are still in place and will be for quite some time
+	* Can mix and match at will if you want, but suggest picking one and sticking with it
+	* All docs and demo programs will need to be changed
+* Internally saving parent row frame for layout checks
+* Warnings on all Update calls - checks if Window.Read or Window.Finalize has been called
+* Warning if a layout is attempted to be used twice
+	* Shows an "Error Popup" to get the user's attention for sure
+* Removed all element-specific SetFocus methods and made it available to ALL elements
+* Listbox - no_scrollbar parameter added.
+If True then no scrollbar will be shown
+* NEW finalize bool parameter added to Window.
+Removes need to "chain" .Finalize() call.
+* NEW element_justification parameter for Column, Frame, Tab Elements and Window
+	* Valid values are 'left', 'right', 'center'.
+Only first letter checked so can use 'l', 'c','r'
+	* Default = 'left'
+	* Result is that all Elements INSIDE of this container will be justified as specified
+	* Works well with new Sizer Elements
+* NEW justification parameter for Column elements.
+	* Justifies Column AND the row it's on to this setting (left, right, center)
+	* Enables individual rows to be justified in addition to the entire window
+* NEW Sizer Element
+	* Has width and height parameters.
+Can set one or both
+	* Causes the element it is contained within to expand according to width and height of Sizer Element
+	* Helps greatly with centering.
+Frames will shrink to fit the contents for example.
+Use Sizer to pad out to right size
+* Added Window.visibility_changed to match the PySimpleGUIQt call
+* Fixed Debugger so that popout window shows any newly added locals

 ### Upcoming
 Make suggestions people!
 Future release features